Scholarship Contest Celebrates National College Savings Month Leading Up To Florida Prepaid Open Enrollment Period

 TALLAHASSEE, Fla. – The Florida Prepaid College Foundation will award two free years of college to 10 Florida families, through the Florida Prepaid Scholarship Program that launched today.
 The annual scholarship program runs between September 25 and October 29, 2017.
 The program coincides with National College Savings Month and will conclude just after the mid-October launch of Open Enrollment, the annual period when families can purchase Florida Prepaid College Plans.

-Participants can register to win at www.floridaprepaidscholarshipprogram.com and will have opportunities to earn extra entries by participating in daily and weekly activities to learn more about saving for college.
+Participants can register to win at flprepaidstage.wpengine.com/scholarship and will have opportunities to earn extra entries by participating in daily and weekly activities to learn more about saving for college.

 The program educates families about the fact that there is a better way to save for college through tax-advantaged 529 College Savings Plans.
 529 Plans were designed to help families set aside funds for future college costs.
 The plans are named after Section 529 of the Internal Revenue Code that authorizes the plans.
 Both Florida Prepaid College Plans and Florida 529 Savings Plans are qualified 529 plans and provide easy ways to start saving for college today.